Kit-p/LearnHTML/README.md

 This is the Lesson0 page.
 It introduces basic HTML tags.
 *----------Tasks Accomplished----------*
 - Included 1 unordered list.
 - Included 1 table.

+**`lesson1.html`**
+This is the Lesson1 page.
+It introduces simple formatting.